konradsic/konradsic/README.md

 * [DJ Cloudy - A discord bot that will make your server better](https://github.com/konradsic/dj-cloudy)
 * I gave up on this project, but [PyEconomy - Economy system made easier](https://github.com/konradsic/py-economy)

-~~I don't really have a big commit history in this projects because I am participating in programming contests that take so much time from my life~~
+~~I don't really have a big commit history in those projects because I am participating in programming contests that take so much time from my life~~

 ## 📨 Contact me
 * Via discord: **Konradoo#6938**